LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * (Loop) - If the word Configure shows up, tap on it
         * This opens the App Group Assignment screen
         * Check the box by Loop App Group and then Continue
-        * This opens the Modify App Capabilities confirmation screen
+        * This may open the Modify App Capabilities confirmation screen
         * Click on Confirm
 1. Continue scrolling down to the Time Sensitive Notifications row
     * Check, or confirm the box is checked, next to Time Sensitive Notifications

+#### New Builders

-If you have made no changes, the Save button at the top right will not be active and you should use the `< All Indentifiers` button at top left to return.
-If you have made changes, the Save button will be active and you should tap on it.
+* Once you make the changes, the Save button at the top right will become active
+* Review your changes and then tap on Save
 * This opens the Modify App Capabilities confirmation screen
 * Click on Confirm

+#### Xcode Builders

+* It is not expected that you will make changes, just to confirm that configuration is correct
+* Review the configuration and then tap on the `< All Indentifiers` button at top left

 The full list of Identifiers should be displayed again.